-10 Best: Barcelona's Most Poignant & Authentic Historic highlights, monuments and Buildings
+Barcelona's Most Poignant and Authentic Historic Highlights, Monuments and Buildings

 One thing Barcelona does not lack is a healthy mix of historical landmarks; all of which are breathtaking and inspiring in their own right.
 Whether it's a hospital, a religious site or even a government building, Barcelona's buildings are laden with history and each created with a very strong attention to detail.
 Whether you're strolling down Passeig De Gracia, gawking at Gaudi's modernist masterpieces or in the Gotico surrounded by century-old structures, Barcelona is a beautiful city to walk through as it is one of the most aesthetically charming city's in the world.
 There is always something that will catch your eye and...
 Read more »

-The most beautiful, Modernist concert hall in Barcelona, a one of a kind musical experience.
+The most beautiful, Modernist concert hall in Barcelona, definitely worth catching a show while in town

 Local Expert Tip: "Tickets can be bought online so check the schedule for upcoming concerts."

 A rare Modernist masterpiece in the Old City, right off La Rambla.

 Local Expert Tip: "Reserve tickets for group tours online and in advance"